Korean War Legacy Project

 Thoughts on Modern Korea

-Arthur Golden and his wife participated in a revisit program in 2010.
-He notes that while the Korean War has largely been forgotten in the United States, the Koreans have not forgotten.
-He shares his experiences of visiting Seoul and the DMZ.
-He also reflects on the unlikelihood of a unified Korea.
+Arthur Golden and his wife joined a revisit program in 2010.
+He observes that while the Korean War has largely faded from memory in the United States, the Koreans have not forgotten.
+Recounting his experiences visiting Seoul and the DMZ, he also reflects on the improbability of a unified Korea.

 Tags: Seoul,Communists,Impressions of Korea,Modern Korea,North Koreans,South Koreans